-How to Figure Out if Solar Panels are Worth It in New Jersey
+What Factors Affect Whether Solar Panels are Worth It in New Jersey?

 Most New Jersey residents will find that solar is a worthwhile investment that provides enormous savings over time.
 However, you have to make sure your home is a good candidate for solar power before you switch to this renewable energy source.
 Below are some metrics for gauging your solar viability in NJ.

-What’s the Payback Period for Solar in New Jersey?
+Average Payback Period for Solar in New Jersey

 Many states have a mandated net metering program, which allows solar customers who participate in interconnection to earn credits to their energy bills by selling excess power production to their utility companies.
 Net metering helps pay back your panels more quickly and increases your ROI overall by making it more probable that you eliminate your electric bills after solar conversion.